Analyze successful stores in existing markets

 University Lake candidate site point feature, surrounded by the dark red ring in the center of the map, to select it.

-- In the Geoprocessing pane, click the back button, and search for and select Generate Trade Area Rings.
+- In the Geoprocessing pane, click the Back button.
+Search for and open the Generate Trade Area Rings tool.

 - For Output Feature Class, type Selected_Site_Rings.

 - For Distances, type 0.5 and press Enter.
-Click Add another and type 3 in the next text box.
+In the next text box, type 3.

 - For ID Field, choose ID.